mlsecproject/combine/README.md

 "100.42.58.137","IPv4","outbound","alienvault","MLSec-Export","2014-04-03","36351","SoftLayer Technologies Inc.","US",,"100.42.58.137-static.reverse.mysitehosted.com"
 ```

+The enrichments include:
+* AS Name and Number information gathered from [MaxMind GeoIP ASN Database](http://dev.maxmind.com/geoip/legacy/geolite/)
+* Country Code information gathered from [MaxMind GeoIP2 Database](http://dev.maxmind.com/geoip/geoip2/geolite2/)
+* Host resolution and Reverse Host information is gathered from [Farsight Security's DNSDB](https://api.dnsdb.info/)

+In order to use the DNSDB's information you will require an API key from Farsight Security to use the enrichment.
+If you do not have one, you can request one [here](https://www.dnsdb.info/#Apply).

+You should configure the API key and endpoint for DNSDB on `config.cfg`

 ### Copyright Info

 Permission is hereby granted, free of charge, to any person obtaining a copy